kikuchiyo/device_connection_en/nonsdk/upstream/device_connection/connect_subdevices.md

 ```

 All parameters reported to EnOS Cloud will be signed except **sign** and **signmethod**.
-The parameter names and values of are sorted in alphabetical order and concatenated without concatenation symbols.
+The parameter names and values are sorted in alphabetical order and concatenated without concatenation symbols.
 The concatenated string is then signed by using the algorithm specified by **signmethod**.
-Taking the request message above for example, sign= uppercase(hmacsha1(deviceSecret, cleanSessiontrueclientId123deviceKeytestproductKey123timestamp123deviceSecret)).
+Taking the request message above for example, sign=uppercase(hmacsha1( cleanSessiontrueclientId123deviceKeytestproductKey123timestamp123{deviceSecret})).

 ## Parameter Description